|

 Use warm white bulbs (not harsh cool white) for a cozy, calming atmosphere.

-Step 7: Add a Soft Rug for Comfort
+Step 7: A Soft Rug Grounds the Space

 A rug adds warmth and softness, making the room feel complete and comfortable.